HL7NZ/hpi/input/pagecontent/general.md

 Production accounts will be assigned to the silver usage plan.
 If an Organisation wished to be assigned to the gold usage plan, they should contact the Te Whatu Ora [HPI access team](HI_Provider@health.govt.nz)

 If an application reaches its usage plan limit an HTTP 429 error will be returned.
 The expected behaviour is that the application will retry several times with an exponentially increasing delay

+#### GEO Restriction

+GEO Restriction rules prevent access from clients with IPs located in countries other than those listed below.
+If you need access from another country,  please contact our team by completing the [Enquiry form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36) or adding a comment to the online onboarding request form if you have one.

+* New Zealand
+* Australia
+* Canada
+* Cook Islands